Investment Readiness Assessment for Startups

 The assessment evaluates common investor-readiness signals including market size, future revenue ambition, customer urgency, proof of demand, monthly recurring revenue, user growth, team strength, founder fundraising history, competition, AI-native positioning, raise amount, and fundraising momentum.

-Can a company be valuable but not VC-ready?
+Can a company be valuable but not VC-ready or VC-funable?

-Yes.
+Yes, absolutely!
 A company can be useful, profitable, and worth building while still not matching the scale and growth potential, or return on invest profile that many venture capital funds require.
-Taking money from a VC is not always the right answer.
-In those cases, business angels, customers, grants, debt, bootstrapping, or strategic partners may offer more viable funding paths.
+It's your business - you get to decide what is valuable to you.
+Having raised money from investors is not a success criteria or a success metric in itself.
+And taking money from a VC is by all means not always the right answer; In many cases, business angels, revenue from customers, grants, own savings, FFF Friends Fools Family, vanilla bank debt, bootstrapping, or strategic partners may offer more viable funding paths.